AnggaR96s/Reforestation/README.md

-## How does Darth Vader like his toast?
-On the dark side.
+## How come the stadium got hot after the game?
+Because all of the fans left.